Excerpts: Phil Canfield in the Deal Maker Spotlight

 Q: Has the credit crisis and economic recession of late altered the buyout strategy at GTCR and the private equity industry at large?

 Mr. Canfield: I don’t think they have really altered things at the strategic level for GTCR or the industry at large.
-We are all still fundamentally trying to make investments that can return 2x-4x our capital over a 4-7 year period.
+We are all still fundamentally trying to make investments that can return 2x to 4x our capital over a four- to seven-year period.
 The dramatic downturn may have made people more cautious than was warranted in late 2008 and 2009.
 And the current availability of inexpensive financing and PE overhang may be making people more aggressive than they should be now.
 But, these are the normal cycles within PE.
-I think the one dynamic that has changed is – what is required to raise follow-on funds?
+I think the one dynamic that has changed is, what is required to raise follow-on funds?
 It used to be all about returns.
-Today, it is still about returns, but more importantly, return drivers.
+Today, it is still about returns but, more importantly, return drivers.

 Q: How are investors evaluating return drivers today?